imennajar/python-challenge/README.md

     - Look for the greatest increase in profits (date and amount) over the entire period
     - Look for the greatest decrease in profits (date and amount) over the entire period
     - Print all the results on the terminal
-    - Write all the outputs in a text file as a result of analysis
+    - Write all the outputs resulting from analysis in a text file

 ## PyPoll
     - Open and read an existing dataset about votes from a CSV file